Shokhzhakhon06/sign-up-web/README.md

 # sign-up-web
-Sign up web browser for the user
+Sign up and sign in web browser for the user